 The staff is very friendly and attentive.
 They always make sure you feel comfortable and satisfied with your treatment.

-The only downside, in my opinion, is that the spa does not have a shared space with pools, tubs, or saunas that you may use without arranging a treatment (like you can do at the Four Seasons spa ie).
+The only downside, in my opinion, is that the spa does not have a mixed shared space with pools, tubs, or saunas.
+You’ll find these equipements through lockers rooms but it is not mixed.

 Not your average spa